"I wish you wouldn't keep appearing and vanishing so suddenly; you make one quite giddy!"

 The difference is that the donkey doesn't move and starves to death because it cannot choose between two equidistant piles of hay, while in our case the 'donkey' is a member of a totally interdependent herd of 'donkeys', such that each and every donkey has to determine its next 'pile of hay' relationally, by 'the rest of donkeys', before it can make any move.
 Hence none of the donkeys could have its next 'pile of hay' determined by 'the rest of donkeys', none can move in any direction, and the resulting 'donkian Hamiltonian' will be frozen, just as in the case of Wheeler-DeWitt equation.
 To be specific, if a given donkey (pictured above), at instant t0, looks for its next pile of hay at a later time t1, then this next pile of hay has to be determined by 'the rest of donkeys'; however, each and every donkey that belongs to 'the rest of donkeys' needs to have its own next pile of hay determined by the first donkey.
 Since none of the donkeys can proceed to their next pile of hay before the latter being fixed, none of them can move either.
 (To make this possible, the donkeys would perhaps need to introduce an absolute reference frame for all members of the herd, and correlate their Hamiltonians "online" with tachyons, which is not very likely.)

 Thus, before making the move to its next pile of hay, the donkey has to produce time, which can be done only by 'the rest of donkeys'; but in order to produce time, 'the rest of donkeys' need to have the initial move of the donkey (pictured above) fully completed.
 Of course, this kind of 'next/before paradox' never happens with donkeys, they are smart enough to solve such Catch 22 paradox in their 'relational reality', but what can we do to solve the problem of time in quantum gravity?
 Here again comes a hint from human brain dynamics, since we keep nearly 100 billion neurons bootstrapped in a perfect 'relational reality' that is being updated at least 1014 times per second.
-If we model the whole universe as a brain, perhaps we can understand the Hilbert space/inner product problem, as well as explain why it is impossible to develop some inanimate quantum computer that would harness the phenomenon of entanglement.
+If we model the whole universe as a brain, perhaps we can understand the Hilbert space/inner product problem, as well as explain why it is impossible to develop some quantum computer that would harness the phenomenon of entanglement.

 Consider the issue of relativistic "collapse" [Bloch, 1967].
 Bloch has argued that the hypersurface on which the state reduction may be taken to 'have occurred' can be chosen arbitrarily, since that choice will not affect the probability distribution of all local observables.
-On the other hand, many people believe that "immediately prior" to the observation/collapse, the quantum system "has been" in some "prepared state".

 I think the phrase "immediately prior" [Gillespie, 1973] is poetry.
 Hence my confusion: what hypersurface we should choose for this "prepared state", how did the quantum system "get there", how "fast", and from where.
 Once you perform the "collapse", you might say -- retrospectively -- that it 'had occurred' along a spacelike hypersurface which has contained the measurement event in your reference frame.
 But "immediately prior" to this event, people speculate that the quantum beast is in some already prepared, smoky-dragon-like state, and is patiently waiting to be collapsed, in line with the rule of eigenvalue-eigenstate link.